dafny-lang/dafny/Source/DafnyTestGeneration/README.md

 ## Example

-Below is a simple example of what test generation will do to a file called `Char.dfy` with the following code:
+Suppose you have a file called `Char.dfy` with the following code:
 ```
 module Char {
   method compareToB(c: char) returns (i: int) {